 R.K.
 Narayan’s Ramayana is inspired by a Tamil-version of the epic written by an eleventh century poet, Kamban.
 It offers the reader a compact yet unhurried retelling of this great epic, and succeeds marvellously in evoking its literary lustre which has shone undimmed through the centuries.

-Purchase this book using the Amazon link below and a portion of the proceeds will benefit the Love Serve Remember Foundation.
-Happy Reading!
+Click Here to purchase this book on Amazon and a portion of the proceeds will benefit the Love Serve Remember Foundation.
+Thanks for your support!

 Help Support These Teachings